republique-et-canton-de-geneve/git-sync/README.md

 At État de Genève we use an Active Directory server to authenticate users, plus a home-made solution (hereafter denoted as "the LDAP server" ) to manage authorizations.
-As is done in many organizations, the LDAP server organizes users in groups such as "IT-DEV-JAVA", "IT-DEV-PHP" or "FINANCE".
+As is done in many organizations, the LDAP server organizes users in groups, such as "IT-DEV-JAVA", "IT-DEV-PHP" or "FINANCE".
 In the LDAP server, access rights to systems and applications are granted to groups or to users.
 A user is assigned to any number of groups.